tdorssers/TeslaPy/README.md

 * It implements Tesla's new [OAuth 2](https://oauth.net/2/) Single Sign-On service.
 * Acquired tokens are cached to disk (*cache.json*) for persistence.
 * The cache stores tokens of each authorized identity (email).
-* Authentication is only needed when a new token is requested.
+* Authentication is only needed when a new token is requested (usually once).
 * The token is automatically refreshed when expired without the need to reauthenticate.
 * An email registered in another region (e.g. auth.tesla.cn) is also supported.
 * Streaming API support using a [WebSocket](https://datatracker.ietf.org/doc/html/rfc6455).
 * Pluggable cache and authenticator methods.

-The constructor (not backwards compatible) takes these arguments:
+TeslaPy 2.0.0+ no longer implements headless authentication.
+The constructor differs and takes these arguments:

 | Argument | Description |
 | --- | --- |